CCheung96/software-tech-demo/README.md

 {% include prereq_outcomes.html variable_1=content_1 variable_1=content_2 %}
 ```

 The style of the HTML elements is handled in [./sass/color_schemes/custom.scss](https://github.com/CCheung96/software-tech-demo/blob/main/_sass/color_schemes/custom.scss), see [CSS and SCSS](#css-and-scss) for more details.

 If there is a need for specific HTML that differs from these templates, it can be written directly into the page itself.

 #### Assumed Knowledge and Learning Outcomes

 Structure: prereq_outcomes.html

 In Page: use markdown in capture and include liquid syntax, specify prereq and outcomes

 #### Exercises/Examples/Scenarios with Solution(s)
 Structure: exercise.html

 In Page: Use markdown in capture and include liquid syntax, specify title, problem and at least one solution (ie. “solution”).
 The option for a second solution (“solution2”) has already been added, the option for more will require an update of exercise.html.

 ##### Youtube Embeds
 Structure: youtube.html

 In Page: Use include liquid syntax only, specify id (ie. the string of characters after https://www.youtube.com/watch?v=)

 ## Snippets

 In VS code, snippets are customised autocomplete templates help to reduce the time spent writing repetitive code.
 [Here were some that have come in handy so far.](#appendix-snippets)

+* Snippets reduce the time spent writing repetitive code
+* Snippets also ensures consistency in the code

 ### Configuration

  Snippets can be made to be used globally, or only for a specific project.
 To make a snippet, first create a new snippet JSON file (Ctrl-P -> Snippets: Configure snippets -> New Snippets file for [project_name] / New Global Snippets file).

 In the snippet file, define each snippet with:
 * a name (outside the snippet),
 * a prefix, which will be used to autocomplete, and
 * a body, which is the template code for the snippet itself.
 * a desciption, describing the snippet, is optional.

 Afterwards, save the file and reload the window to enable the changes.
 Snippet files can be modified at any time.
-(Ctrl-P -> Snippets: Configure snippets -> [snippet_file].code_snippets).
+(Ctrl-Shift-P -> Snippets: Configure snippets -> [snippet_file].code_snippets).
+(Ctrl-Shift-P -> Reload Window)

 ### Usage
 In the page, type in the snippet's prefix, example `html-img`, and then press `tab` to autocomplete.